Kasbah: Watchtowers in the Arabian Peninsula

 The Encyclopædia Britannica article on Asir (southwestern province of Saudi Arabia), mentions that "ancient qasaba ("towers") found in the province were used as lookouts or granaries."
 Another book describes these towers as follows: "Apparently unique to Asir architecture are the qasaba towers.
 Controversy surrounds their function – some argue that they were built as lookouts, and others that they were keeps, or even granaries.
 Perhaps it is a combination, although the right position of a watchtower, on a hill top, is the wrong place for a keep or granary."
 Archaeologists have found images of similar towers in the ruins of Qaryat al-Fāw, in the Rub' al Khali of Saudi Arabia, that date from between the 3rd century BCE to the 4th century CE.
 "Homes rose two stories, supported by stone walls nearly two meters (6') thick and boasting such amenities as water-supply systems and second-floor latrines.
 One eye-catching mural faintly depicts a multi-story tower house with figures in the windows: Its design resembles similar dwellings today in Yemen and southern Saudi Arabia."

 "Most of the qasabas have a circular plan, although some are square.
 Sometimes they have a band of quartz stones just below the windows or framing the windows – one well preserved example is at the top of Wadi Ain.
 The remains of a martello tower-like stone structure are just off the dirt track north of Al-Masnah.
 It appears to be an interesting antecedent of the Asir farmhouse and perhaps closely related to the qasaba.
 It is in ruins now, but was once a dwelling and is strongly defensive."
 One account says about a traditional village in Al-Bahah, Saudi Arabia: "Even the road that leads to the village is impressive, and several historical stone and slate towers dot the way.
-Al-Bahah Province is known as the region of 1001 towers, once built to protect villages, roads and plantations from rivalling tribes.
+Al-Bahah Province is known as the region of 1001 towers, once built to protect villages, roads, and plantations from rival tribes.
 Today, these towers are abandoned, and many of them are partially or completely in ruins."